PySCeS/pysces-documentation/source/userguide_doc.rst

 PySCeS has two configuration (*\*.ini*) files that allow one to specify global (per installation) and local (per user) options.
-Currently the multiuser options are only fully realised on Linux based systems.
-Global options are stored in the *pyscfg.ini* file which is created in your PySCeS installation directory upon install.
+Global options are stored in the
+*pyscfg.ini* file which is created in your PySCeS installation directory upon install.
 The example below is a Windows version; the exact values of ``install_dir`` and ``gnuplot_dir`` (if available)